ecmascript-2015/www/index.md

 ---
 lang: en
 layout: default
-title: Understanding ECMAscript 2015
+title: Introduction
 ---

-# Understanding ECMAScript 2015
+# Hackers Guide to ECMAScript 2015

 ECMAScript is the name of the official JavaScript standard that JavaScript runtimes implement, there's this whole trademark issue with Sun (Oracle) having